-The components below are included in the extra parts bag that is supplied with the purchase of your furnace.
+The components in Figure 14 & Figure 15 are included in the extra parts bag supplied with the purchase of J952VU furnaces.
 Depending on your particular installation, some of these components are optional and may not be used.
 Please refer to the descriptions and accompanying figures when installing these items.
-NOTE: Some parts may not be supplied with each furnace.
-Refer to the literature in the extra parts bag for the parts included with the particular furnace.